You will not be entitled to help with the cost of care from your local council if:

 - small bits of equipment or home adaptations that each cost less than £1,000

-- NHS care, such as NHS continuing healthcare, NHS-funded nursing care and care after you have been discharged from hospital
+- NHS care, such as NHS continuing healthcare, NHS-funded nursing care and care after illness or hospital discharge (reablement)

 Read more about care and support you can get for free.